-- · investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; - the cost of operations (including paying our Adviser); - · debt service, repayment, and other financing costs; and - cash distributions to the holders of our shares.
+- investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; - the cost of operations (including paying our Adviser); - · debt service, repayment, and other financing costs; and - cash distributions to the holders of our shares.

 The capital commitments of our private phase investors terminated upon the completion of our IPO.
 We intend to continue to generate cash primarily from cash flows from operations, future borrowings and future offerings of securities.
 We may from time to time enter into additional debt facilities, increase the size of existing facilities or issue debt securities.
 Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions and other factors.
-In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to incur borrowings, issue debt securities or issue preferred stock if immediately after the borrowing or issuance the ratio of total assets (less total liabilities other than indebtedness) to total indebtedness plus preferred stock, is at least 200%.
-As of December 31, 2015, 2014 and 2013, our asset coverage ratio was 225.7%, 311.0% and 232.9%, respectively.
-We carefully consider our unfunded commitments for the purpose of planning our capital resources and ongoing liquidity, including our financial leverage.
-Further, we maintain sufficient borrowing capacity within the 200% asset coverage limitation to cover any outstanding unfunded commitments we are required to fund.
+In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to incur borrowings, issue debt securities or issue preferred stock if immediately after the borrowing or issuance the ratio of total assets (less total liabilities other than indebtedness) to total indebtedness plus preferred stock is at least 200%.
+As of March 31, 2015 and December 31, 2014, our asset coverage ratio was 273.4% and 311.0%, respectively.

-Cash and cash equivalents as of December 31, 2015, taken together with cash available under our credit facilities, is expected to be sufficient for our investing activities and to conduct our operations in the near term.
-As of December 31, 2015, we had approximately \$280.9 million of availability on our Revolving Credit Facility.
+Cash and cash equivalents as of March 31, 2015, taken together with cash available under our credit facilities, is expected to be sufficient for our investing activities and to conduct our operations in the near term.
+As of March 31, 2015, we had approximately \$445.3 million of availability on our Revolving Credit Facility.

-As of December 31, 2015, we had \$2.4 million in cash and cash equivalents.
-During the year ended December 31, 2015, we used \$183.5 million in cash for operating activities, primarily as a result of funding portfolio investments of \$757.3 million, which was partially offset by proceeds from investments of \$39.1 million, repayments on investments of \$474.5 million, other operating activity of \$3.4 million, and an increase in net assets resulting from operations of \$63.6 million.
-Lastly, cash provided by financing activities was \$183.5 million during the period, primarily due to borrowings of \$847.5 million, partially offset by repayments on debt of \$584.5 million, debt issuance costs of \$1.4 million and dividends paid of \$78.1 million.
+As of March 31, 2015, we had \$3.3 million in cash and cash equivalents, an increase of \$0.9 million from December 31, 2014.
+During the three months ended March 31, 2015, we used \$77.3 million in cash for operating activities, primarily as a result of funding portfolio investments of \$139.3 million and other operating activity of \$31.9 million, which was partially offset by proceeds from investments of \$5.0 million, repayments on investments of \$64.4 million, and an increase in net assets resulting from operations of \$24.5 million.
+Lastly, cash provided by financing activities was \$78.2 million during the period, primarily due to net borrowings of \$244.4 million, partially offset by net repayments on debt of \$147.8 million, debt issuance costs of \$0.1 million and dividends paid of \$18.3 million.